beatsage/announcements/README.md

+## 🆕 : **Level creation from YouTube has been fixed as of Sep 17 2023**.
+Apologies for any inconvenience 🙏

 # 🙏 Bonuses for Patreon subscribers!

 We are beyond grateful to those of you who have [supported us on Patreon](https://www.patreon.com/beatsage).
 As a small token of appreciation, we have added some exclusive bonus upgrades for Patreon subscribers, with more on the way!